 8. Do you feel valued for your contributions?

 Recognizing and appreciating the contributions your employees make to your company every day seems so basic - but so many leaders and managers fail to make it a priority.

 It would be best if you prioritized asking questions that link to business goals or areas you’re trying to improve.

 The culture of your workplace is vital to employee happiness.
 Have you created an environment full of competitiveness, stress, and overwork?
 Or are you on the way to a culture where employees feel secure, valued, and challenged to grow?

 Do you have a best friend at work?
 Your employees might - and that’s a great thing.
 It leads to twice the engagement level if you do.
 If you think about it, we spend more time with our coworkers than most other people in our lives.

-Relationship with Manager
+3. Relationship with manager

 Dissatisfaction with managers is a top factor in employees leaving your company - in fact, 22% of employees said it was the top reason they’re looking for a new job.

 When you hire the best people, you want to trust them to do their jobs well.
 Micromanaging is frustrating for employees, especially for your top performers who are great at their jobs.